Polynomial Maps of Modules: Polynomiality

 \section{Polynomiality}

 Let us now conduct an investigation of \emph{polynomiality} at its most general, and indicate how this perspective provides a unifying view.

-Let $D\subseteq\Mod$ be a \emph{finitary algebraic category}, by which is simply meant an equational class in the sense of universal algebra.
+Let $D\subseteq\Mod$ be a \emph{finitary algebraic category}, by which is simply meant an equational class in the sense of universal algebra (and hence a variety of algebras by the famous \textsc{hsp} Theorem).
 Since $D$ is a subcategory of $\Mod$, the objects of $D$ are first of all $\B$-modules, possibly equipped with some extra structure.
+We do not assume $\B$ is binomial in this section.

-For a set of variables $V$, let denote the free algebra on $V$ in $D$.
-That the free algebra exists is a basic fact of universal algebra; see for example \cite{Universal}.
+For a set of variables $V$, let $\gen{V}_D$ denote the free algebra on $V$ in $D$.
+That the free algebra exists is a basic fact of universal algebra; confer \cite{Universal}.

 \bdf Let $M$ be a module, not necessarily in $D$.
-An element of is called a \textbf{$D$-polynomial} over $M$ in the variables $x_1,\ldots,x_k$.
+An element of